 DTPW's Bus Procurement Plan includes the purchase of a minimum of 33 and up to a maximum of 75 forty-foot battery electric buses and installation of 75 electric vehicle depot chargers (charging system) at the three bus maintenance facilities (Central, Coral Way and Norte-East Bus garages).
 Twenty-five (25) chargers will be installed at each of the Bus divisions.
 Sixty-eight (68) buses have been delivered to DTPW and seventy-five (75) chargers have been installed.
-The project is estimated to be completed by April 2023.
+As of April 2024, 69 buses have been procured and invoices were paid.